Living in a Time of Great Deceit:DECYP Year 7-10 Respectful Relationships and Consent by Stealth

 ,Social Theory in Australian Public School Health Education.Chapter 20: Destroying the Family and Civilization: Marxism, Safe Schools and Sexuality Education Roz Ward

 The underlying premise of Safe Schools, is heteronormativity needs disruption, as a matter of social justice.
 It proposes nullifying differences between men and women as a means to liberate the sexes.
-But Ward’s promotion of a hyper-free sexuality being the new base line of ‘normality’ is not value free.
-It is an extreme push against the idea that -women have many variations; that they are different physically and sexually to men and to nullify these differences is to coerce women to conform to a male sexuality, that ultimately degrades women.
+This premise underscores Ward’s promotion of a hyper-free sexuality as being the new base line of ‘normality’ but of course this is not value free.
+Ward’s contention is an extreme push against the idea that the reality of women’s bodies have always had significant implications on how we navigate the world.

 Voice your concerns by writing to the principal of your local high school and also the state and federal education ministers.